 Controlling incremental technical debt

-Last updated on July 16th, 2021 at 03:40 pm
+Last updated on January 20th, 2019 at 01:54 pm

-All technical debt in enterprise assets is either incremental technical debt or legacy technical debt or both.
+All technical debt in enterprise assets is either incremental technical debt or legacy technical debt.
 Incremental technical debt is technical debt newly incurred.
 It can be newly incurred exogenous technical debt, or it can be endogenous technical debt incurred either in projects currently underway, or projects just recently completed.
 Legacy technical debt is technical debt associated with assets, and which wasn’t incurred recently or which exists in any form prior to undertaking work on those assets.
 All legacy technical debt was at some point incremental technical debt.
 The vast amounts of legacy technical debt most organizations now carry are nothing more than the accumulation of incremental technical debt.
 The path to managing legacy technical debt therefore begins with controlling incremental technical debt.

 Organizations are more likely to gain control of their legacy technical debt portfolio if they begin by controlling the formation of incremental technical debt, and its transformation into legacy technical debt.
 A metaphor might make this clear: